NUSiGEM/EcoGrow/README.md

 For more information about the software please visit: https://2019.igem.org/Team:NUS_Singapore/Software

-For more information about the models used, please visit:https://2019.igem.org/Team:NUS_Singapore/Description#ControlSystems
+For more information about the models, please visit: https://2019.igem.org/Team:NUS_Singapore/Description#ControlSystems